KarMiles/polish-girl-painting/README.md

 ## Acknowledgements
 I would like to thank everyone who contributed to development of this project, especially:
+- The artist Monika Curto Fuentes for letting me use representations of her art collection and her very warm cooperation in carrying this project to its successful completion.
 - My mentor Mo Shami for his invaluable guidance and advice.
 - Educational Team at [Code Institute](https://codeinstitute.net/) for all educational materials and Tutor support which made this project possible.
 - All visual artists and coders who make products of their work available to others online.